febbraiod/legal_aid/README.md

 Plan of attack:

-Setup Devise
-Setup Pundit
 Validations?
 Validation errors displayed on view(see requirements) Deal with nested routes for users and cases
-On case page list assigned users(lawyers and paras) Think about css?
+On case page list assigned users(lawyers and paras) Setup Pundit
+Think about css?(edit responsive css as well) use 'open' attribute to sort case list add search for cases(index and caption) and clients

-modify/create forms for creating cases needs to assign attorney and have the abilty to create a new attorney if the one you want assigned doesnt already exhist(this is where you should use a join model! and nested form)
+modify/create forms for creating cases needs to assign attorney and have the abilty to create a new attorney if the one you want assigned doesnt already exist(this is where you should use a join model! and nested form)

-also need a form to assign a user to a case(only admin) make forms for notes
+also need a form to assign a user to a case(only admin)

 the join models here arent great for the nest form...think maybe...courthouse_id | case_id